inafis/shdw-bot/README.md

 ## Deploy

 Finally, to enable your bot to run for your community you will need to deploy and host this application on your infrastructure provider of choice.
 A quick option would be to use Heroku.

+- Note that you'll need to run deploy-command.js once time to add the slash commands to your discord.